polymerdao/monomer/x/rollup/README.md

 ## State

-L1 system info are stored in this module.
+[L1 attributes](https://specs.optimism.io/protocol/ecotone/l1-attributes.html) are stored in this module.
 Other L2 clients can reference this module to get L1 info for their verifications.

 L1 user deposit txs are applied to other modules like `x/bank` and do not mutate this module's state.
 The rollup module only serves as a gatekeeper for event logging.